openshift/oadp-operator/docs/developer/testing/TESTING.md

 ### OADP operator installed

-You need to have OADP operator already installed in your cluster to run E2E tests.
+You need to have OADP operator already installed in your cluster to run E2E tests (except for upgrade tests).
 For testing PRs, use `make deploy-olm` to install it with the code changes introduced by them.
 [More info](../install_from_source.md).

 ### AWS setup